Weekly eNews for

 FOR HOLY WEEK AND EASTER

 During Holy Week, our Maundy Thursday liturgy will take place on April 2 at 7 p.m., and our Good Friday liturgy will take place on April 3 at noon.
 This year, we will NOT have the Easter Vigil on Saturday night, April 4, because there simply is not time between now and then to plan it, put it together, and learn all the music.
 The Easter Vigil is a big service.
-So we will take a year off from the Easter Vigil and celebrate Easter Saturday, The Feast of the Resurrection of our Lord, at 5 p.m. on April 4, and Sunday at 10 a.m. on April 5.
+However, our regular 5 p.m.
+Saturday service on April 4 will still take place as a regular Easter service celebrating The Feast of the Resurrection of our Lord, and we will also celebrate on Sunday at 10 a.m. on April 5.
 The Easter Vigil will be back next year.
 We thank you for your understanding.

 LIFELINE SCREENING - MAY 14th